-Having completed a two-year training contract at the firm’s London office, Summreen Mahween is an associate in the Corporate Practice Group.
+Having trained at the firm’s London office, Summreen Mahween is an associate in the Corporate Practice Group.

 She works on a range of transactional and commercial matters, predominantly advising public and private companies on mergers and acquisitions, corporate restructurings, commercial advisory work, and general corporate governance.
-Her practice also focuses on capital markets transactions.
 Whilst her clients are wide-ranging, Summreen has a particular focus on the life sciences and technology industries.

 The UK Independent Anti-Slavery Commissioner’s January 2021 report—entitled “Preventing Modern Slavery & Human Trafficking: An Agenda for Action across the Financial Services Sector” (the “report”)—has concluded that there is a significant lack of awareness of modern slavery risks within the financial services sector (the “sector”).

 The Commissioner, Dame Sara Thornton, notes that “modern slavery has been estimated to generate $150 billion in profits annually” constituting “one of the top three international crimes alongside drug trafficking and trade in counterfeit goods.”
 The report accordingly calls on the sector to “detect and disrupt this serious organised criminality” and to take proactive steps to mitigate the various risks associated with modern slavery, including financial, regulatory, legal, governance and reputational risks.…